-PANASONIC G90 full review
+Panasonic G90 full review

-Last update: 05/21/2026
+Last update: 06/17/2026

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-It was released in the middle of 2009, which is a long time for a modern body to last without being updated.
-However, it is still quite up-to-date.
-Most of its shortcomings can still be found on most newer cameras.
-And the ones that Panasonic in particular has been criticised for haven’t evolved much in its latest cameras, such as autofocus.
-Available for €1,000 at the time, its price hasn’t dropped much given the lack of renewal and a competition that remains in the same price bracket, with it now selling for around €800.
-There are higher-priced offers that include a kit lens, but these don’t really do justice to the format.
-Much better images can be achieved with good lenses, such as Panasonic’s 12-60mm f/2.8-4 (in partnership with Leica).
+The Panasonic G90 was announced in April 2019 and became available in June 2019, which is a long time for a modern camera body to go without a major update.
+Even so, it still feels fairly relevant today.
+Most of its shortcomings can still be found on many newer cameras, and the points Panasonic has often been criticized for, especially autofocus, did not change much until the brand’s more recent models.
+Available for around €1,000 at launch, its price has not dropped dramatically given the lack of a direct renewal for several years and a market that has remained in a similar price bracket.
+It can now often be found for less, depending on availability and kit configuration.
+Higher-priced bundles include a kit lens, but these do not really do justice to the format.
+You can get much better images with good lenses, such as Panasonic’s 12-60mm f/2.8-4 (in partnership with Leica).

 Key features of the Panasonic G90